 The Aviation Unit is one of the most technologically advanced and efficient law enforcement tools.
 In an era when homeland security concerns are paramount to law enforcement and Oakland County residents alike, the Unit is an extremely invaluable asset.
-In 2013, the Aviation Unit responded to 257 calls for service, 100 dispatched after hours and out of county call-outs, were directly responsible for 29 arrests, performed over 30 narcotics search-warrants through the use of infa-red imaging technology, and clocked 426 flight hours.
+In 2015, the Aviation Unit responded to 343 calls for service, 100 dispatched after hours and out of county call-outs, were directly responsible for 29 arrests, performed over 30 narcotics search-warrants through the use of infa-red imaging technology, and clocked 426 flight hours.

 The aircraft and their equipment are a “force multiplier” for law enforcement.
 One helicopter in the air can cover as much territory (more quickly) as 12 officers in patrol cars on the ground.
 The primary function continues to be that of support for ground units.
 The FLIR system(s), Night Sun search light, Broadcast Microwave down link, and the ability to communicate with every law enforcement and fire agency in the county serve as testimony to the tremendous asset the Unit provides.
 The mapping system is also capable of producing specific parcel data which makes property lines visible thereby making air to ground coordination much easier.
 Due to this equipment, the response time to calls has been reduced considerably.

 The Aviation Unit is available to every Oakland County police department 24 hours a day, seven days a week and assists local police agencies with directed patrols on a regular basis.
 In addition, traffic/crowd control support was provided to local police agencies during the 2015 Dream Cruise where over 1.5 million people were in attendance.